Lxmune/turnstile-renewed/README.md

+<h2>🚫 Since I don't have a lot of time to dedicate to the plugin (+ loss of interest into the game), I will have to put an halt to the development plugin.</h2>

 # 🔒 Turnstile-Renewed : A remake of the Turnstile plugin

 <h3>Supported versions: 1.19, 1.19.1, 1.19.2, 1.19.3</h3>

-Turnstile Renewed is the remake of the Turnstile (https://dev.bukkit.org/projects/turnstile), which was made a while ago.
+Turnstile Renewed is the remake of the Turnstile (https://dev.bukkit.org/projects/turnstile), which was made a while ago

-Since the plugin is still in development, it is not recommended to use it in production.

 Feel free to contribute to the project by reporting issues and suggesting stuff.